EdgeApp/airbitz-core-js-ui-old/readme.md

 ## Basic usage

-If using NodeJS, add the following to your `Packages.json`
+If using NPM, add the following to your `Packages.json`

     "dependencies": {
         ...
-        "airbitz-core-js-ui": "git://github.com/Airbitz/airbitz-core-js-ui.git"
+        "airbitz-core-js-ui": "^0.0.1",
         ...
     }